 - Summa Cum Laude: minimum cumulative GPA of 3.8.

 For a student’s name to be listed in the Commencement Program as graduating with honors, the GPA requirements must be met the semester BEFORE graduation.
 While the number of credit hours earned during the graduation term does not affect the determination of graduation honors for recognition at Commencement, quality points earned during the graduation term are considered in calculating the final GPA which determines the graduation honors for the transcript and diploma.
 To be recognized in the Commencement Program as achieving graduation honors, students must be graduating the term in which commencement is held.

 Honor Medallions are available for purchase from Barnes and Noble at Minnesota State Bookstore.

-In 1995, Minnesota State Mankato launched a new Presidential Scholarship program to support some of the University's most talented students.
+In 1995, Minnesota State Mankato launched a Presidential Scholarship program to support some of the University's most talented students.
 Minnesota State Mankato looks for top academic performance; strong leadership skills; and commitment to community involvement.
 These students benefit from scholarship dollars as well as leadership development opportunities throughout their careers at Minnesota State Mankato.
 Funding for Presidential Scholarships comes from businesses, estates, and individuals through Minnesota and the nation.
 Graduating Presidential Scholars are listed in the Commencement program.

 Members of the Golden Key International Honour Society wear solid blue and gold honor cords.
 Membership in Golden Key is conferred upon students who exhibit exceptional scholarship and leadership potential.